 An online course publisher wishing to establish an “a-g” course list must:

 Assess courses against the iNACOL course standards.
 Only those courses that are formally assessed against the iNACOL Standards for Quality Online Courses may be submitted to UC for “a-g” approval.
-The online course publisher will either conduct a self-assessment of their individual course against the iNACOL course standards, or the California Learning Resource Network (CLRN) will evaluate the course against the iNACOL course standards and conduct a review of the course’s content against the California Content Standards or Common Core State Standards.
+Depending on the curricular focus and reach of their courses, the online course publisher will either conduct a self-assessment of their individual course against the iNACOL course standards, or the California Learning Resource Network (CLRN) will evaluate the course against the iNACOL course standards and conduct a review of the course’s content against the California Content Standards or Common Core State Standards.

 Complete the New Online Course Publisher Information Form by July 15.
 This form is designed for UC to verify that the publisher meets the University’s criteria to establish an “a-g” course list and to capture basic institutional and contact information.
-An online course publisher must have at least one course assessed against the iNACOL course standards, either through certification by CLRN or a self-assessment conducted by the publisher, before completing the New Online Course Publisher Information Form (available beginning January 1).
+An online course publisher must have at least one course assessed against the iNACOL course standards, either through certification by CLRN or a self-assessment conducted by the publisher, before completing the New Online Course Publisher Information Form [PDF].
 UC will only accept and review New Online Publisher Information forms submitted from January 1 - July 15, during the annual open period for new publisher processing.
-Publishers who submit their form prior to July 15 will receive an opportunity to submit their courses before the course list update cycle closes on September 15.
-Programs that act as both an online course publisher and an online school should complete the information form for online schools.This July deadline is in place to ensure that new schools have sufficient time to populate their lists with approved “a-g” courses before UC campuses begin reviewing undergraduate applications.
-Any new online school unable to meet the July 15 deadline may submit a completed form during the following year’s open period.
+Publishers who submit their form prior to July 15 will receive an opportunity to submit their courses before the course submission cycle closes on September 15.
+Programs that act as both an online course publisher and an online school should complete the information form for online schools.This July deadline is in place to ensure that new publishers have sufficient time to populate their lists with approved “a-g” courses before UC campuses begin reviewing undergraduate applications.
+Any new publishers unable to meet the July 15 deadline may submit a completed form during the following year’s open period.